Shanbashir1/Loving-Pizza/README.md

 There was no unfixed bugs by the time this was written.

 ## Deployment
+The project used a wide range of technologies to deploy the project.
+Github was usd for the version control, Gitpod was used for the development platform.
+Heroku was used for the final production development.

+### HEROKU
+For this project we were informed to use Heroku to deploy our project.
+The following steps are taken when deploying the project to Heroku:

+1. Before creating an account, you must ensure you set up some files that Heroku will need to run the app.
+To do this you will need to type into the terminal the following command:
+    ##### pip3 freeze --local > requirements.txt
+2. You will then need to save your changes by commiting and pushing your changes.
+3. You will now need to create an account by visiting the Heroku and registering your details.
+Once you have registered, you will need to login again.
+4. Click New, and select create new app.
+5. Add a name you would like to call your app.
+You will need to select your region (Europe or America)
+6. Click on the deploy tab and under the deployment method, choose "Github"
+7. Type and select your Github repository that you would like to use and click connect.
+8. Go to settings, and click the Reveal Config Vars this will be on Config Vars
+9. Enter the key ports and it the value 8000, click the add button,
+10. Now click on the add build button and create your package, add Python and the NodeJS.
+11. Ensure Python package is ontop then followed by the Node Js package
+12. Go back to deploy and select Enable Automatic Deployment
+13. Under Manual deploy section, select main.
+14. Click deploy branch
+15. The function will start building the site.
+16. Once completed, usually takes a few minutes you can view your app.

 ### GITHUB
 + To deploy pages to Github the following steps were taken.
 + Login into your GITHUB account if you do not have one, you will need to create one
 + Find Repository button and open page
 + Locate the setting button and then locate the pages button.